shyamarshid/sonar-cryptography/README.md

 ### Visualizing your CBOM

-Once you have scanned your source code with the plugin, and obtained a `cbom.json` file, you can use [IBM's CBOM Viewer](https://www.zurich.ibm.com/cbom/) service to know more about it.
+Once you have scanned your source code with the plugin, and obtained a `cbom.json` file, you can use [PQCA's CBOM Viewer](https://github.com/PQCA/cbomkit) service to know more about it.
 It provides you with general insights about the cryptography used in your source code and its compliance with post-quantum safety.
 It also allows you to explore precisely each cryptography asset and its detailed specification, and displays where it appears in your code.